Carl Frampton: Domestic and regional success

-Carl fought Australian Mark Quon as a replacement for Kiko Martinez on 10 September for the Commonwealth super-bantamweight title at the Odyssey Arena in Belfast winning by a fourth-round TKO stoppage.
+Frampton fought Australian Mark Quon as a replacement for Kiko Martinez on 10 September for the Commonwealth super-bantamweight title at the Odyssey Arena in Belfast winning by a fourth-round TKO stoppage.
 On 28 January 2012, he successfully defended his Commonwealth title against Kris Hughes in the York Hall, with the fight having to be stopped in the seventh round.
 According to the BBC, Frampton controlled the contest from the start and was never threatened by his opponent.
 On 17 March 2012, Frampton once again defended his title against Ghana's Prosper Ankrah and won by a second-round TKO stoppage.
 After his victory Frampton challenged the British champion Scott Quigg saying that "I don't know if he wants it but, if he does, he should tell his promoter".

 Frampton then beat fellow unbeaten contender Raúl Hirales, Jr. (previously 16–0, 8 KO's) of Mexico by a unanimous decision and won the vacant IBF Inter-continental super-bantamweight title on the undercard of Carl Froch vs. Lucian Bute in Nottingham, UK.
 The fight took place on 26 May 2012.
 On 22 September 2012, Frampton took on former two-time world champion Steve Molitor.
 The fight took place in the Odyssey Arena in Belfast on a card that included Martin Lindsay and Paul McCloskey.
 Frampton scored an impressive sixth-round TKO and had the former champion on the canvas three times during the bout.
 After the fight, Frampton announced that he was willing to "fight anyone" and that he was "ready for a world title fight".

-On 9 February 2013, Carl Frampton faced hard-punching Spaniard Kiko Martinez in front of 8,000 of his home fans in the Odyssey Arena in Belfast.
+On 9 February 2013, Frampton faced hard-punching Spaniard Kiko Martinez in front of 8,000 of his home fans in the Odyssey Arena in Belfast.
 Martínez, the European champion, had previously knocked out Bernard Dunne in 86 seconds to win the title and had never been knocked down.
 Frampton won by TKO in Round 9, winning the European super-bantamweight title and retaining the IBF Inter-Continental super-bantamweight title.
 After the fight Frampton said "I just want the people of Belfast to be proud of me", and described his beaten opponent as "hard as nails".
 In August 2014, Martinez won the IBF title with a sixth-round stoppage of the previously unbeaten Colombian Jonatan Romero.

 On 19 October 2013, Frampton defended his EBU and IBF Inter-Continental titles in an IBF title eliminator against IBF fourth-ranked Jeremy Parodi.
 The fight took place in front of a maximum capacity 9,000 fans at the Odyssey Arena, Belfast.
 Frampton knocked Parodi out with a body shot at the end of the sixth round.
 On 4 April 2014 Frampton faced the Mexican Hugo Cazares at the Odyssey Arena in a final eliminator for Leo Santa Cruz's WBC super-bantamweight title.
 In front of a sold-out crowd of 9,000 Frampton knocked out Cazares in the second round, with a left hook to the head.